 For more information on how solution management packs are updated, see Connect Operations Manager to Log Analytics.

 This section explains all the dashboard functions and how to use them.

-After you've added the solution to your workspace, the solution tile on the Operations Management Suite Overview page provides a quick summary of your DNS infrastructure.
+After you've added the solution to your workspace, Log Analytics Overview page in Azure portal includes a View Solutions link to a quick summary of your DNS infrastructure.
 It includes the number of DNS servers where the data is being collected.
 It also includes the number of requests made by clients to resolve malicious domains in the past 24 hours.
 When you click the tile, the solution dashboard opens.

 The solution dashboard shows summarized information for the various features of the solution.
 It also includes links to the detailed view for forensic analysis and diagnosis.
 By default, the data is shown for the last seven days.
 You can change the date and time range by using the date-time selection control, as shown in the following image:

 DNS Security.
 Reports the DNS clients that are trying to communicate with malicious domains.
 By using Microsoft threat intelligence feeds, DNS Analytics can detect client IPs that are trying to access malicious domains.
 In many cases, malware-infected devices "dial out" to the "command and control" center of the malicious domain by resolving the malware domain name.

 When you click a client IP in the list, Log Search opens and shows the lookup details of the respective query.
 In the following example, DNS Analytics detected that the communication was done with an IRCbot:

 - Client IP that initiated the communication.